Purple Finch Mating, Nesting, and Feeding Habits Explored

 Mating Habits

-During the breeding season, males will sing from a high perch to attract females and establish their territory.
+During the breeding season which begins in April, males will sing from a high perch to attract females and establish their territory.
 Their song is a series of melodious, warbling notes.

 When a female approaches a singing male, he may engage in a courtship display, which includes puffing up his feathers, hopping around, and fluttering his wings.